mikekelly/hal_specification/hal_specification.md

 * __Dates:__ 2011-06-13 (Created) 2012-10-22 (Updated)
 * __Status:__ Draft

+## Summary

+HAL is a format you can use in your API that gives you a simple way of linking.
+It has two variants, one in JSON and one in XML.

 ## RFC

 The JSON variant of HAL (application/hal+json) has now been published as an internet draft: